 DOT approved thermoplastic alloy shell: Lightweight, superior fit and comfort using advanced CAD technology.
 Nylex interior for added comfort.
 Two forehead vents deliver cooling air.
 Aerodynamic visor: Low-profile design.
 Removable zip-out neck curtain: Easy to remove.
 Optional earflaps with speaker pockets.5 Types Of Motorbike Helmets

-Motorcycle headgear are of 5 types and so are secured on the rider's head utilizing a chin strap.
-The intention of wearing them and their protective benefits are defeated if chin strap is not secured.
+Motorbike headgear are usually of 5 types and are secured to the rider's head utilizing a chin strap.
+The purpose of putting them on as well as their protective benefits are defeated if chin strap isn't secured.

 Full Face Helmet: The entire face helmet covers the complete head up to the skull base and is regarded as the protective among all the helmets.
 It provides a swiveling cutout band, termed as a visor, manufactured from transparent plastic over the front from the eyes and nose.
 Some helmets also include vents for increased airflow.
 The disadvantages are decreased hearing, intense heat, and deficiency of wind.
 Full-face helmets which are commonly used for motocross or off-road rides tend not to sometimes use a face shield however the visor and chin portions are extended.
 Head gear with less coverage is less safe.

 Off-Road/Motocross Helmets: Mototcross/Off-road helmets have extended visor and chin portions.
 The absence of a face shield permits the rider to utilize goggles and enable more airflow that's required during strenuous off-road rides.
 The visor protects the rider's eyes from flying debris and keeps the sun's glare from the rider's eyes during jumps.